-Demands for better patient care quality and safety
+Demands for better patient care quality

-High-reliability organizations foster an environment in which all employees anticipate potential problems, detect them early, and respond quickly enough to prevent catastrophic consequences.
+High reliability organizations foster an environment in which all employees anticipate potential problems, detect them early, and respond quickly enough to prevent catastrophic consequences.
 Five characteristic ways of thinking support this proactive approach:

 1. Sensitivity to operations

 People in HROs focus on big picture understanding or “situational awareness” of healthcare operations.
-They strive to understand the context of their work in relation to what is going on around them in their role, unit, and organization—and how those conditions may support or threaten safety.
+They strive to understand the context of their work in relation to what is going on around them in their role, unit, and organization—and identify how those conditions may support or threaten safety.

 2. Acknowledgement that systems are complex

-People in high-reliability healthcare organizations understand that their work is complex and dynamic.
+People in high reliability healthcare organizations understand that their work is complex and dynamic.
 They realize that their systems can fail in ways that have never happened before and that they cannot identify or control all the ways in which their systems could fail in the future.
 All staff members are encouraged to recognize the range of things that might go wrong and not assume that failures and potential failures are the result of a single, simple cause.

-If a patient has a negative outcome, it could be due to a variety of issues: environmental, staffing, process, or some other cause.
+If a patient has a negative outcome, it could be due to a variety of issues: environmental, staffing, or some other cause.
 For this reason, HROs reject simple diagnoses of problems, instead conducting root cause analyses to identify underlying explanations.
-To challenge long-standing beliefs about why problems occur, HRO leaders must examine incidents (e.g., adverse events and near misses), benchmarks, and other performance data.
+To challenge long-standing beliefs about why problems occur, leaders must examine incidents (e.g., adverse events and near misses), benchmarks, and other performance data.

 3. Preoccupation with potential failure